EverettYou/everettyou.github.io/pages/Research.md

 - Web of duality in quantum field theory

-### Quantum Enanglement
+### Quantum Entanglement

-Entanglement is the most intriguing phenomenon in quantum mechanics that bears no analogy in our classical experience.
-It is essentially a distributive storage of quantum information in the interrelations (other than the entities) of quantum bits.
-Quantum entanglement can become very complex in many-body systems.
-Understanding the structure and dynamics of quantum many-body entanglement would allow us to better answer questions about decoherence, thermalization, and (maybe eventually) the nature of gravity.
+Quantum entanglement is the most intriguing phenomenon in quantum mechanics, underlying the discussion of topological order, many-body localization, and quantum chaos.
+It also shares a remarkable similarity with wormholes given their non-local character, which motivates the idea of holographic duality between entanglement and spacetime.
+Understanding the structure and dynamics of many-body entanglement could allow us to answer some most profound questions about decoherence, thermalization, and (maybe eventually) the nature of gravity.

 #### Many-Body Localization (MBL) and Thermalization